The Three Musketeers (2011 film): Critical reception

-Review aggregator Rotten Tomatoes reports that 26% of 96 critics have given the film a positive review, with an average rating of 4.2 out of 10.
+Review aggregator Rotten Tomatoes reports that 27% of 98 critics have given the film a positive review, with an average rating of 4.2 out of 10.
 The website's consensus is "It plays admirably fast and loose with Alexandre Dumas' classic tale, but in every other respect, The Three Musketeers offers nothing to recommend—or to set it apart from the many other film adaptations".
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 35 based on 15 reviews, indicating "generally unfavorable reviews".
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B" on an A+ to F scale.

-According to Stephen Holden's review in The New York Times, "Only Matthew Macfadyen’s Athos exhibits the semblance of a personality ...
+According to Stephen Holden's review in The New York Times, "Only Matthew Macfadyen's Athos exhibits the semblance of a personality ...
 Without drama or reverence for its source and lacking any genuine interest in history or literature, the film offers small pleasures with its visual kicks, found principally in protracted scenes of battling airships and generic stunt work adapted from Hong Kong action movies".
 "Not original enough to be funny, nor serious enough to be gripping, this film seemed to go on forever, and then ended with the threat of a sequel", was part of Robbie Collin's criticism in a review for The Telegraph.
 Jim Schembri of The Sydney Morning Herald welcomed the lack of fidelity: "It's as though the screenplay was brainstormed by Alexandre Dumas and Jules Verne ... pure multiplex mulch, as disposable as it is entertaining".
 Quentin Tarantino rated the film as one of his top eleven movies of 2011.

 Home media

-The Three Musketeers was released on DVD and Blu-ray Disc in the United States on 13 March 2012.
+The Three Musketeers was released on DVD and Blu-ray in the United States on 13 March 2012.